-- Internally: the Finance Department, Management Committee, Joint Audit and Control Committee - Externally: review by external auditors, with the submission of a draft audit report prior to formulation
+- Internally: Administration, Finance and Markets Department, Management Committee, Joint Audit and Control Committee - Externally: review by external auditors, with the submission of a draft audit report prior to formulation.

 C.1.10 Explain, if any, the mechanisms established by the board or governing body to ensure that the individual and consolidated financial statements prepared by it are not submitted to the general meeting or equivalent body with qualified opinions in the audit report.